 I have been on a mission to check them out.
 Here are three of the best:

 When people think of Campbelltown, NSW, they usually think of bogans, hock shops and the retail paradise that is Macarthur Square.
 It’s time to think again, friends.
-Campbelltown – or more accurately, Wedderburn – is home to Dharawal National Park where you will find the stunning Minerva Pool.
+Campbelltown – or more accurately, Wedderburn – is home to Dharawal National Park where you will find the stunning Minerva Pool (pictured above).
 This sacred Aboriginal women’s site is a 20 minute walk from the main carpark over some rocky, but mostly, flat terrain.
 Once you arrive at the swimming hole, it’s a bit tricky getting into the water (the rock wall surrounding the pool is quite steep and the submerged rocks in the water are slimy, and therefore slippery).

 It’s well worth the effort to get there and get in as it’s a truly special place to go for a dip.
 Without knowing anything about the Aboriginal heritage of the site except that it was for women, I can honestly say that I did sleep freakishly well after my swim and subsequently felt an emotional weight lift.
 Weird but true.

 The Tharawal Land Council ask that only women and children swim in the pool but there’s a river further up that men can swim in.